Couchers-org/couchers/app/backend/templates/account_deletion_successful.md

 We are sad to see you go, but wish you the best in your future travels.
 You are always welcome back to the Couchers.org platform anytime :)

-If you change your mind, you have 48 hours to retrieve your account by clicking the following link and following the prompts:
+If you change your mind, you have {{ days }} days to retrieve your account by clicking the following link and following the prompts:

 {% if html %}